vishipayyallore/learn-golang-in-2023/learngolang2023/ReadMe.md

 ## Few basic points to remember

 > 1. Short hand declaration can be used to declare and initialize a variable.
 It is allowed only inside a function.
+> 1. A numeric constant has no type until it’s given one, such as by an explicit conversion.
+> 1. A number can be given a type by using it in a context that requires one, such as a variable assignment or function call.
+For example, here math.Sin expects a float64.
+> 1. Value that is float32 and cannot be stored in a variable that is declared to hold a float64